 Day 1: Welcome to the Neighborhood

-Depending on what time you arrive, you are going to be hungry either way so I would recommend getting lunch or dinner.
-(Pro Tip: East Nashville restaurants are some of the best around so I highly recommend making reservations ahead of time!)
-There are too many good options to just name just a lunch and dinner option so here are a few good ones.
+Depending on what time you arrive, you are going to be hungry.
+(Pro tip: East Nashville restaurants are some of the best around, so make reservations ahead of time.)
+There are too many options to name, but here are a few good ones.

 Red Headed Stranger: Com here for good Tex-Mex grub!

-Peninsula: My absolute fave spot with incredible Iberian dishes and by far the best G&T menu in the whole of Nashville (I highly recommend reservations.)
+Peninsula: Incredible Iberian dishes and by far the best G&T menu in Nashville (reservations highly recommended).

-Margot Cafe & Bar: French-inspired cafe with southern influences located in the Five Points area of East Nashville (I highly recommend reservations.)
+Margot Café & Bar: French-inspired café with southern influences located in the Five Points area of East Nashville (reservations highly recommended).

-Lockeland Table: A space where the focus is farm-to-table and seasonal produce but make it elevated!
+Lockeland Table: A space with a farm-to-table focus and seasonal produce.

-If you are up for some fun after dinner I recommend going for a boogie at The 5 Spot, one of East Nashville's music venues know for its 80's nights dance parties (every first Friday of the month) and Motown Mondays (every Monday).
-Fun Fact: The 5 Spot was on the Nashville TV series!
+If you are up for some fun after dinner, boogie at The 5 Spot, one of East Nashville's music venues known for its 80's nights dance parties (every first Friday of the month) and Motown Mondays.
+Fun fact: The 5 Spot was featured on Nashville, the TV series.